EpiModel/EpiModelHIV-Template/R/D-restart_point/README.md

 Make the restart point required to run the final intervention.
 This step allows you to run the final simulations before / while the model is being calibrated.

-Run the script locally and the corresponding WF on the HPC and move on to the interventions.
+Run the script locally and the corresponding workflow on the HPC and move on to the interventions.

 ## The scripts